 Help Save Children in Bangladesh

-- 18% of school-age children are out of school
+- 28% of children are out of school

 - 24% of people live in poverty